dasJ/versioncheck/README.md

 Stdout and Stderr will be redirected to the terminal.
 An example notificator can be found in the [doc directory](doc/notificator-example.sh).

+The notificator will only be called for changed versions.
+It will not be called for added/removed upstreams or for errors.
+Errors can be found in Stderr.

 ## About upstreams

 An upstream is a project that versioncheck should track.